larsrh/website/_articles/srilanka/coast.md

 They also sniped the monkeys trying to open our backpacks (with stones).

 A bit later, the ground handler arrived on motorbike.
-He explained to us that walking to the “terminal” is in fact forbidden and we had to go there motorised.
+He explained to us that walking to the “terminal” is in fact forbidden and that we had to go there motorised.
 Without hesitation, he picked up Vivi and our big backpack, and off he went.
 I was supposed to wait for him to come back.
 I used the time to eat more peanuts and ponder how to get our suitcase there.